In a nutshell:

 In 2014 I created my own set of Peerless Watercolors – which I am CRAZY about.
 My best-selling Artist Edition Set has 5 of my own colours.
 A dream come true!

 I have had stationery ranges with Ozcorp, the Art Group, Leap Year, and John Sands .
 Fun Fact: I have had over 18 Calendars of my artwork published!

 Ashdene creates my line of Hug Mugs.

-Quarry is my publisher, and my book ‘Drawing & Painting Beautiful Faces’ is a best seller since it’s launch in 2015 (over 100,000 copies sold!).
+Quarry published my book ‘Drawing & Painting Beautiful Faces’ which has been a best seller since it’s launch in 2015 (over 100,000 copies sold!).